aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 !!! note
     Project Moonshot offers a wide range of benchmarks, including widely recognized ones like Google's BigBench and HuggingFace's leaderboards, as well as more domain/task-specific tests like Tamil Language and Medical LLM benchmarks.

-This tutorial will provide a step-by-step guide on how to run these benchmark tests, enabling you to measure your LLM application's performance in Capability, Quality, and Trust & Safety.
+This tutorial will provide a step-by-step guide on how to run these benchmark tests, enabling you to measure your LLM application's performance in the categories of Capability, Quality, and Trust & Safety.

 Let's get started on running your first benchmark test.